20 zip codes·Updated June 2026

 4 Bedroom$2,960/mo

-Fair Market Rents are published annually by HUD for the Cincinnati metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Cincinnati metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Cincinnati metro area is $2,030/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Cincinnati metro is $2,030/month.
+Asking rents come in about 34% below the federal benchmark, which can make Section 8 properties competitive here.